What to Do if Your Drinking Water is Contaminated with Bacteria

 1. Visually inspect your well and water system and make any repairs.

-• A septic system or nearby farm could be the source of contamination.
+• If nitrate or chloride are in your water, this might mean that a septic system or nearby farm could be the source of contamination.

-• If you have bacteria in your water, boil for one minute any water used for drinking, cooking, washing food, brushing teeth, or making ice or baby formula.
+• Boil for one minute any water used for drinking, cooking, washing food, brushing teeth, or making ice or baby formula.
 You can also get or buy water from another safe source.
+Note: boiling water may concentrate other contaminants, like nitrate, in your well.
+Only boil your water if you know there are no other contaminants in your water.
+Learn more about testing for drinking water contaminants.

 • Turn on an outside spigot and flush at least three times the total volume of the well.
-Be careful not to pump the well dry, which could damage it.
+Be careful not to pump the well dry, which could damage it and cause your water to become contaminated.

 • Do not drain the water into your septic system since it could overload it.